 Mod Podge and Tissue Paper Candle Holders

-I was inspired to Mod Podge some tissue paper onto glass candle holders from the dollar store by this adorable project post.
+I was inspired to Mod Podge some tissue paper onto glass candle holders from the dollar store by a cute post I saw online with carefully punched tissue paper.
 I brought out a bunch of colored tissue paper and my paper punches in hopes of creating a masterpiece.
 Guess what--my paper punches won't punch tissue paper--not even my more expensive paper punches.
-I tried several of my paper punches, and then I tried neatly folding the paper over to provide a thicker punching surface--no luck, it just mangled the tissue paper.
+I tried several of my paper punches, and then I tried neatly folding the paper over to provide a thicker punching surface--no luck, it just mangled the tissue paper (Update: I totally figured out how to do it!).
 Well, I already had all of the stuff out for this project, so I switched gears and tried something else.

 Mod Podge and a brush for applying

 Work surface you can get glue on (I used the paper plate in the photo above)

 Cut strips of your chosen tissue paper the right size for your candle holder.
 My tissue paper ended up being 3 inches by 12 inches.
 I got my candle holders at Dollar Tree.
 They worked really well for this project since they had pretty straight corners (they do angle slightly).
 I found that cutting the tissue paper with my rotary cutter (just a cheap one I use for crafting--not my good fabric rotary cutter) leaves you with much straighter lines than cutting with a scissors (and I could see the lines from my cutting mat through the tissue paper).